 Orthopaedic emergencies include fractures, dislocations, and joint infections.
 In the event of traumatic events such as a fall, one may be unable to engage in physical activity, or only able to walk with a limp.
-This may be a sign of a possible fracture which needs urgent assessment.
+Walking with a limp may be a sign of a possible fracture which needs urgent assessment.
 Musculoskeletal trauma is a form of orthopaedic trauma and occurs as a result of musculoskeletal injuries that are injuries to the bone, tendon, muscle and ligaments.
 Fractures, sprains and dislocations can cause musculoskeletal pain or joint pain.
 Arthritis, bursitis, and tendinitis are common forms of musculoskeletal trauma and include symptoms of joint pain, stiffness and swelling.

-Other signs of fractures are pain, swelling, sudden deformity, and inability to use the limb as one did before the traumatic event.
+Signs of fractures include pain, swelling, sudden deformity, an inability to use the limb as one did before the traumatic event.
 Severe multiple trauma victims are often found in motor vehicle accidents, especially those on motorcycles.
-When these occupants experience injuries to more than one long bone, they are termed "polytrauma" patients.
+When these occupants experience injuries to more than one long bone, they are termed "polytraumaquot; patients.
 Depending on the severity and the number of injuries, they may first require "damage control surgery" to temporarily stabilise their fractures while they recover in ICU.
-This fracture management allows for later definitive fixation after through planning while the patient recovers in ICU.
+This fracture management allows for later definitive fixation after thorough planning while the patient recovers in ICU.
 These patients are often too unwell to allow for lengthy operations and definitive fixation immediately following polytrauma.

-Other more simple forms of trauma like ankle and wrist fractures, may require surgery to put the bone pieces back into place, before fixing them with small screws and plates made of high tech metals.
-None of the implanted materials in orthopaedics rust, and most may be left in the body permanently without further or later complication.
+Other simpler forms of musculoskeletal trauma like ankle and wrist fractures, may require surgery to put the bone pieces back into place, before fixing them with small screws and plates made of high-tech metals.
+None of the implanted materials in orthopaedics rust and most may be left in the body permanently without further or later complication.
 Since the metal is deep within the body, metal detectors like those in airports, will not alarm.
 Although fractures may be fixed with surgery, this does not mean that they are healed.
-Bones still take between 6 to 12 weeks on average to unite, open fractures and severe trauma may sometimes take longer.
-After the bone unites, most people return to their previous activities and sports.
+Bones still take between 6 to 12 weeks on average to unite, open fractures and severe musculoskeletal trauma may sometimes take longer.
+After the bone fuses, most people return to their previous activities and sports.

 Not all traumatic injuries are fractures.
-Sometimes a joint may move out of its normal place and become dislocated.
-Most often it involves the shoulder.
-When this happens a medical practitioner needs to replace the joint in position as soon as possible to prevent further complications.
+Sometimes a joint may move out of its regular place and become dislocated.
+Most often, it involves the shoulder.
+When this happens, a medical practitioner needs to replace the joint in position as soon as possible to prevent further complications.